 Since 2007, the mission has continued to grow, deepening relationships in Guatemala and providing a more developed integrated structure, including expanded surgical services at Hilario Galindo Hospital in San Felipe, Retalhuleu.
 The commitment remains to journey beside patients and volunteers with compassion, humility, and faith.

-In 2017, approximately 1,200 U.S. volunteers from across the United States will serve beside approximately 1,000 Guatemalan volunteers.
-There will be more than 40 teams working together in the villages of Guatemala, operating at Las Obras and Hilario Galindo Hospital, which is currently under major expansion and renovation.
-More than 25,000 patients will receive medical care, and patients and their families will fill more than 25,000 bed nights at the Casa de Fe guesthouse in Antigua and the Hilario Galindo Hospital Casa de Milagros guest house in Retalhuleu.
+In 2019, approximately 1,300 U.S. volunteers from across the United States will serve beside approximately 1,000 Guatemalan volunteers.
+There will be more than 40 teams working together in the villages of Guatemala, operating at Las Obras and Hospital Hilario Galindo, which recently has had major expansions and renovations.
+More than 25,000 patients will receive medical care, and patients and their families will fill more than 25,000 bed nights at the Casa de Fé guesthouse in Antigua and the Hospital Hilario Galindo Casa de Milagros guest house in Retalhuleu.
 For more information about Faith In Practice’s current programs, please see http://faithinpractice.org/programs.

 The years have witnessed great changes in Faith In Practice, both in size and scope of outreach.
 The changes have been great, but the calling has remained the same.
 Faith In Practice shall always seek to humbly listen for God’s guidance in all things, trusting that God shall be the strength to hold us when we falter, the light that surely will lead us forward in joy, all to God’s honor, glory, and praise.

 Faith In Practice is governed by Board Chair Cary Moorhead, MD, the Board of Directors and Corporate Officers, and President and CEO Rev. Linda L. McCarty.